bytefish/bytefish.de/blog/spring_boot_multitenancy_rls_revisited.md

 date: 2024-07-26 12:15
 tags: java, spring
 category: java
-slug: spring_boot_multitenancy
+slug: spring_boot_multitenancy_rls_revisited
 author: Philipp Wagner
 summary: This article shows a revisited implementation of Multitenancy with Spring Boot and PostgreSQL RLS.

-A few years ago I have written on implementing Multitenancy using PostgreSQL Row Level Security features:
+A few years ago I have written an article on implementing Multitenancy using PostgreSQL Row Level Security features:

 * [https://www.bytefish.de/blog/spring_boot_multitenancy_using_rls.html](https://www.bytefish.de/blog/spring_boot_multitenancy_using_rls.html)

-The article was and still is well received, so it's a good idea to revisit it.
+The article was (and still is) well received, so it's a good idea to revisit it.

 All code can be found in a Git repository at: